How GlaxoSmithKline missed red flags in China

 GSK, which has described the allegations as "shameful", has declined to comment on specific shortcomings in internal procedures.
 PwC declined to comment on the case, citing client confidentiality.

-Britain's biggest drugmaker, which has some 7,000 staff in China, has now hired Ernst & Young to conduct an independent review of its systems in China, as well as sending top-level executives to see how an alleged web of bribery worth up to 3 billion yuan (320 million pounds) was missed.
+Britain's biggest drugmaker, which has some 7,000 staff in China, has now hired Ernst & Young to conduct an independent review of its systems in China, as well as sending top-level executives to see how an alleged web of bribery worth up to 3 billion yuan ($489 million) was missed.

 One possible reason, according to consultants who have worked for GSK as well as current and former employees, likely lies in both the care with which payments were kept off GSK's books and the senior level of the Chinese managers involved.